 The ELLIS Fellowship Programs bring together academics at regular meetings throughout Europe to promote free exchange of ideas and help create a European community of top AI researchers to retain and attract talent.
 Together, they stand up for European interests and generate high international visibility.
 Fellow programs are funded by the ELISE project and hence the fellow appointments are guaranteed until the end of the ELISE project funding (2023).

-There are two deadlines per year for proposing new Fellows: March 1st and September 1st.
-Only directors of Programs can nominate Fellows.
+Only directors of Programs and Units can nominate Fellows.
 Every proposed Fellow goes through an evaluation process by the ELLIS Fellow committee.
 The selection is based solely on scientific excellence.
 In order to guarantee independence of the process, Fellows are only evaluated by (a) Fellows who are not based in the same country as the candidate, (b) do not have the same nationality as the candidate, and (c) have no conflict of interest.
-Proposals are checked against a set of “objective" criteria such as: high number of publications at top tier conferences high citation impact international awards and prizes For submissions and questions please email firstname.lastname@example.org.
+Proposals are checked against a set of “objective" criteria such as: high number of publications at top tier conferences high citation impact international awards and prizes.
+For more informations about the nomination process please contact directly the director(s) of the Program or Unit you would like to be part of.